 Urban farms are becoming increasingly popular in cities around the world.
-Creative farming models are now being cultivated in a diverse range of urban spaces, from rooftops to within tall, enclosed buildings.
+Sustainable farming models are now being cultivated in a diverse range of urban spaces, from rooftops to within tall, enclosed buildings.
 These innovative growing methods prioritize sustainability, which plays a key role in making sure that our urban creations have the least negative impact on the environment.
 Here are 5 ways to maximize sustainability in your urban farm.

 One literally ‘top’ trend in urban agriculture is rooftop farming.
 This method makes clever use of an urban space that is typically unused and has been praised for its positive environmental impact.
 Rooftop farms provide extra insulation for buildings, lower temperatures in summer and maintain heat in the winter.
 These factors translate to less use of heating and cooling systems, which saves significant amounts of energy and money.

-Plants grown on rooftops capture moisture in the air, which means that rooftop farms also help reduce the storm water flow that can pollute waterways and overwhelm sewage treatment facilities.
+Plants grown on rooftops capture moisture in the air, which means that rooftop farms also help reduce the stormwater flow that can pollute waterways and overwhelm sewage treatment facilities.

 Vertical farms produce crops in vertical layers in a controlled environment.
 Most vertical farms are created with tall enclosed structures, using height to maximize growth.
 This innovative approach to urban farming can help to maintain crop production all year round, without relying on favorable weather conditions, soil fertility, or excessive water use.